Recommended tire pressure for Honda Element

 To reset tire pressure monitoring system for Honda Element, make sure front and rear tires are inflated to the recommended levels.
 Turn the engine on, then press and hold the tire pressure reset button located under the steering wheel on the instrument panel.
 Hold the button down until the TPMS light blinks three times, then release the button.

-What is my recommended winter tire pressure for my Honda Element?
+What is recommended winter tire pressure for Honda Element?

 Recommended winter tire pressure for Honda Element is the same as all other seasons.
 You should keep tire inflation at recommended levels in any weather conditions.
 Honda Element tire inflation will decrease with lower outside temperatures, so make sure to check Honda Element tire pressure during winter months regularly to keep Honda Element tires properly inflated in the winter.